 And when I got to work, one of my co-workers who was not supposed to be there that day came up to me and said “Liz, the Lord just really put you on my heart.
 Can you come with me to my car?”
 And this was a co-worker that had just started working there.
 She’d only been there a week and her name is Cassie Greer.

 And I went out with her to her car and she gave me $325 and told me that the Lord had told her to give that to me.
 I just want to encourage anyone and let them know that God will always provide for you.

 In the dream I could see a man extending his hand to me.
 And I knew that the man was Hispanic.
-The following day on the way to church, I had a vision where I saw the man give me a check or I saw a check in a certain amount of money.
+Uh … the following day on my way to church, I had a vision where I saw the man give me a check, or I saw a check in a certain amount of money.

 I go to a church where there are probably about 4,000 people in my service alone.
 As I was leaving the church, a lady who is Hispanic came up to me and said that her husband said that God said to give me this check.

 The check was not for amount that the Lord has shown me; it was for 10 times that amount.
 I’m having an extremely tough time right now and every time I think of that, it just gives me a boost, just to know that the Lord did that for me.
 That He was concerned with my smallest need.
 It meant so very much to me.
 And I thank them for being obedient to God.